refinedev/refine/documentation/docs/guides-and-concepts/theme/material-ui.md

 ## Dark Mode

 You might prefer to use dark mode in your applications.
-If want to add dark mode in your application, you can easily use [`useMediaQuery`](https://mui.com/material-ui/react-use-media-query/) to set your color mode or dynamic toggle to switch your mode by using a context.
+If you want to add dark mode to your application, you can easily use [`useMediaQuery`](https://mui.com/material-ui/react-use-media-query/) to set your color mode or dynamic toggle to switch your mode by using a context.
 This will help you maintain a consistent look and feel throughout your app.

 ### System Preference